-The project was funded by The Real Estate Foundation of BC1, the BC Ministry of Environment, the Habitat Stewardship Program2, the Greater Vernon Services Commission, and the Allan Brooks Nature Centre.
+The project was funded by The Real Estate Foundation of BC, the BC Ministry of Environment, and the District of Lake Country.

-Project management and extension was provided by Helen Davis.
-Field work was completed by Kristi Iverson, Polly Uunila, and Allison Haney.
-Bioterrain mapping was completed by Polly Uunila and ecosystem mapping was completed by Kristi Iverson.
-Bon Lee completed digital and cartography work.
+Project management was provided by Kristi Iverson and Mike Reiley.
+Field work was completed by Kristi Iverson, Polly Uunila, Mike Sarell and Allison Haney.
+Helen Davis completed landowner contact.
+Draft bioterrain mapping was completed by Robert Maxwell, and final bioterrain mapping, terrain stability, and erosion potential mapping was completed by Polly Uunila.
+Ecosystem mapping was completed by Kristi Iverson.
+Bon Lee completed monorestitution, digital, and cartography work.